 For more information on Nevada dogfighting laws, please see our page on Nevada dogfighting laws.

-In addition, you may also find helpful information in our related articles on California Animal Cruelty Laws Penal Code 597 PC; Aiding and Abetting (Accomplice Liability) in California; Federal Crimes; Legal Definition of a California Misdemeanor; Legal Definition of Felonies in California Law; Common Legal Defenses to California Crimes; California's Search and Seizure Laws; Self-Defense as a Legal Defense in California Law; The Criminal Street Gang Enhancement Penal Code 186.22 PC; Misdemeanor (Summary) Probation in California; Felony (Formal) Probation in California; California's Realignment Program; California Asset Forfeiture Law; Understanding California Search Warrants; Penal Code 206 PC Torture; Penal Code 597.7 PC Leaving an Animal in an Unattended Vehicle; Legal Definition of Great Bodily Injury/Harm; Penal Code 192(b) PC Involuntary Manslaughter; Penal Code 337a PC California's Bookmaking/Pool-selling/Wagering Law; Penal Code 399 PC Failing to Control a Dangerous Animal; and Creatinga Public Nuisance under Penal Code 372 and 373a PC; and Health & Safety Code 122335 HS Unlawful Tethering of a Dog.
+In addition, you may also find helpful information in our related articles on California Animal Cruelty Laws Penal Code 597 PC; Aiding and Abetting (Accomplice Liability) in California; Federal Crimes; Legal Definition of a California Misdemeanor; Legal Definition of Felonies in California Law; Common Legal Defenses to California Crimes; California's Search and Seizure Laws; Self-Defense as a Legal Defense in California Law; The Criminal Street Gang Enhancement Penal Code 186.22 PC; Misdemeanor (Summary) Probation in California; Felony (Formal) Probation in California; California's Realignment Program; California Asset Forfeiture Law; Understanding California Search Warrants; Penal Code 206 PC Torture; Penal Code 597.7 PC Leaving an Animal in an Unattended Vehicle; Legal Definition of Great Bodily Injury/Harm; Penal Code 192(b) PC Involuntary Manslaughter; Penal Code 337a PC California's Bookmaking/Pool-selling/Wagering Law; Penal Code 399 PC Failing to Control a Dangerous Animal; Creating a Public Nuisance under Penal Code 372 and 373a PC; and Health & Safety Code 122335 HS Unlawful Tethering of a Dog.